thewizardplusplus/tangled-stones/docs/gameplay.md

 ## Functioning of the Game Field

 The player can move any stone.
-Other stones and the barrier are obstacles.
+The other stones and the barrier are obstacles.

-By default, all stones are frozen, i.e. they cannot move.
-When the player interacts with a stone, it is unfrozen.
-The stone connected to it is also unfrozen.
-All other stones remain frozen and still cannot move!
-After the end of interaction with stones, the latter are frozen again.
+By default, all the stones are frozen, i.e. they cannot move.
+When the player interacts with a stone, it becomes unfrozen.
+The stone connected to it also becomes unfrozen.
+All the other stones remain frozen and still cannot move!
+When the interaction with the stones is over, the stones are frozen again.

 The rope connecting the stones is indestructible.
-Its length may decrease, but it cannot increase.
-The connected stones may not be further apart than they were created, but they may be closer.
+Its length can decrease, but it cannot increase.
+The connected stones cannot be further apart than when they were created, but they can be closer.

 If a stone is moved outside the barrier, it is removed from the game field.